Hate crimes on rise in SC. But there’s no state law against them

 The bill passed the Criminal Law Subcommittee in May and will be heard by the House Judiciary Committee in January, Gilliard said.

 King, who is one of the 27 co-sponsors of Gilliard’s bill, said he doesn’t care which of the two hate crime bills is signed into law.
-He said he wants to work with all sponsors of hate crime bills to enact a law that will protect the people of South Carolina from any potential hate crime.
+He said he wants to work with all sponsors of hate crime bills to enact a law that will protect the people of South Carolina.

 “We need a hate crime bill in South Carolina,” King said.
 “While I was the first person to introduce a hate crime bill — whatever avenue we need to get there, whoever introduces it, whatever — it doesn’t matter.
 We need a hate crime bill in South Carolina.”